NIRCam Subarray Primary Dithers

 Several subarrays are available for imaging with NIRCam.
 Since the long wavelength (LW) and short wavelength (SW) detectors do not overlap perfectly, the SW and LW overlapping spatial coverage can be smaller than the nominal subarray size.
 For the smallest subarrays, the overlapping area is small enough that targets may be placed near the edge of the subarray, or may possibly be missed entirely.

-The absolute fine pointing accuracy, without a science target acquisition, is expected to be 0.45" to 0.30" (1-σ radial error), depending on the distance between the guide star and the science instrument aperture.
+The absolute fine pointing accuracy, without a science target acquisition, is expected to be 0.10" (1-σ error, per axis).
 This uncertainty is dominated by guide star catalog position errors and pointing errors due to roll control.